AntonenkoVladimir/mini_memory_game/README.md

 * The end game page with the result and the ability to return to the first page to start a new game.

-Extras:
-To start the game, select username on the first page and create your scoreboard using these procedures on the last page.

 ## Stack:
 * ReactJS
 * Redux